ibm-cloud-docs/vpc/hello-world-vpc.md

 ## Congratulations!
 {: #congratulations-cli-tutorials}

 You've successfully created and configured your VPC using the {{site.data.keyword.cloud_notm}} CLI.
-To try out more CLI commands, see [CLI reference](/docs/vpc?topic=vpc-infrastructure-cli-plugin-vpc-reference#cli-reference)
+To try out more CLI commands, see the [CLI reference](/docs/vpc?topic=vpc-infrastructure-cli-plugin-vpc-reference#cli-reference).